LibrePCB-Libraries/Sensirion.lplib/README.md

 Sensors.

-Inofficial library, not endorsed by Sensirion AG.
+Unofficial library, not endorsed by Sensirion AG.

 ## License